 After all, if a post-homosexualist conservative can’t discuss bum-play (scroll down the comments to find the reference, or go to the link, press Ctrl-F and search for “G-Spot for all males”) when he feels the urge without people snickering things are worse than we thought.
 I ask you, how can anyone consider the following an odd tangent in a post about a Ruth Gledhill article:

 “The prostate works as a G-Spot for all males, regardless of the sex of the person they’re having sex with.
 It’s not a proof of the validity of homosexual activity in and of itself.
-Plenty of wives have discovered how to access said prostate and husbands up and down the land are truly grateful.
+Plenty of wives have discovered how to access said prostate and husbands up and down the land are truly grateful.... and just because he says a few comments later

 I think that’s about as far as I’ll go on that one.”